Gold Coast Australia

 Currency conversion information.

-Travellers Cheques (checks) can be exchanged at banks and Bureau de Change.
+Cash and Travellers Cheques (checks) can be exchanged at banks and Bureau de Change.
+You will be required to bring your passport for identification.

 General Banking hours: